 Instructions

 - Cut a vanilla bean pod in half crosswise (for one batch).
-Make a slit lengthwise on ½ vanilla bean pod and scrape off the vanilla seeds with a knife.
+Make a slit lengthwise on ½ vanilla bean pod and scrape off the seeds with a knife.

 - In a medium mixing bowl, add 2 large egg yolks and beat gently.
 Add ¼ cup sugar and whisk until the mixture turns pale yellow.